-(2) If eligible employer contributions were made subsequent to the measurement date, the employer should reflect these contributions, adjusted as outlined in Appendix C of the TCDRS report.
+(2) Any eligible employer contributions made subsequent to the measurement date through the employer's fiscal year end should be reflected as outlined in Appendix D of the TCDRS GASB 68 Report.

 B. Self-Insurance - Continued

 The County has entered into an interlocal participation agreement with the Texas Association of Counties County Government Risk Management Pool (the Pool).
 The Pool is an unincorporated association of counties that was created to provide liability coverage to its members pursuant to the provisions of Article 4413 (32i), Texas Revised Civil Statutes Annotated.
 The Pool provides for the self-insurance of certain defined risks jointly among the Pool members.
 The Pool provides stop-loss coverage at the discretion of the Pool's Board of Trustees.
 The County made contributions to the Pool based upon a rating system approved by the Pool's Board of Trustees.
 Contributions are adjusted annually based upon the County's loss experience; however, the Pool has the right to impose a surcharge for any year in which the County's loss experience is higher than was projected in the rating system.
 The County's participation in the Pool provides coverage for public officials' liability, law enforcement liability, comprehensive auto liability, comprehensive general liability, and employee crime.